sanderhahn/virtualmin-digitalocean/readme.md

 ```

 After a minute or so the system is back online and click on "Re-Check
-Configuration" and everything should be okay :)
+Configuration" and everything should be okay.

-Now you can start configuring virtual hosts using "Create Virtual
+You can start configuring virtual hosts using "Create Virtual
 Server" and it will setup hosting, database and email.
 The configuration
 that can be done using Virtualmin is extensive but the interface is
-meant to be easier than doing the configuration using the commandline.
+meant to be easier than doing configuration using the commandline.
+Take a dive into the [Step by step tutorials](http://www.virtualmin.com/documentation/tutorial)
+to learn more.

+Congratulations your now running your own Linux server :)